jrvalverde/AdaptiveDFBA/CONTRIBUTING.md

-If you have issues with this code, please do contact the author.
+If you have issues with this code, please do contact the author or use one of the "Issues" report forms available.
+We will do our best to accommodate and answer promptly.

 If there is functionality that you would like to see added, there are two options